Fat Squirrel Pub & Grill – Rio Rancho, New Mexico

 The Fat Squirrel has undergone some changes since Nicky V took over, but for the most part, the restaurant has retained the charm and personality which has made it a Rio Rancho favorite.
 A full bar menu now welcomes guests who enjoy adult beverages–guests such as the “Geeks Who Drink” who visit the Fat Squirrel on Tuesdays for some spirited trivia.

-The starters portion of the menu is intriguing and diverse with such unique offerings as schnitzel strips and a Southern favorite, fried pickle strips.
-The fried pickle strips are beer battered and served with a creamy ranch dressing made in-house.
-The pickles are not the small, thin-sliced brined dills the type of which you’ll find on burgers, but thicker strips sheared from whole pickles.
-The batter is crispy and adheres well to the pickles.
-It’s the ranch dressing that really stands out, however.
+29 February 2016: The starters portion of the menu is intriguing and diverse with such unique offerings as schnitzel strips and a Southern favorite, fried vegetables (black and tan onion rings, pickle strips, mushroom caps).
+The fried vegetables are beer battered and served with a creamy ranch dressing made in-house.
+It’s an outstanding ranch dresssing.
+Quintessentially Southern, the pickles are not the small, thin-sliced brined dills the type of which you’ll find on burgers, but thicker, longer strips sheared from whole pickles.
+The batter is crispy and adheres well to the pickles as it does to the other veggies.
+The black and tan onion rings are excellent and even the mushroom caps are notable.
+While this appetizer may seem a bit anachronistic, a throwback to the 70s, the Fat Squirrel does such a good job with their vegetables that you’ll order them again and again.

 The “chips” component of choice in the fish and chips combination served in most American pubs seems to be French fries, usually out-of-the bag which means thin, desiccated and tasteless.
 Some American pubs serve steak fries which are thicker and larger than the chips served in the United Kingdom, but which offer little in terms of taste.
 The Fat Squirrel’s chips aren’t quite steak fries, but they’re thicker, more substantial and much better tasting than French fries from a bag.
 They’re also perfect hosts for malt vinegar.